Hydrostatic equilibrium: Planetary geology

 In 2024, Kiss et al. found that has an ellipsoidal shape incompatible with hydrostatic equilibrium for its current spin.
 They hypothesised that Quaoar originally had a rapid rotation and was in hydrostatic equilibrium but that its shape became "frozen in" and did not change as it spun down because of tidal forces from its moon Weywot.
 If so, this would resemble the situation of Iapetus, which is too oblate for its current spin.
 Iapetus is generally still considered a planetary-mass moon nonetheless though not always.

 Solid bodies have irregular surfaces, but local irregularities may be consistent with global equilibrium.
 For example, the massive base of the tallest mountain on Earth, Mauna Kea, has deformed and depressed the level of the surrounding crust and so the overall distribution of mass approaches equilibrium.

 Atmospheric modeling

 In the atmosphere, the pressure of the air decreases with increasing altitude.
 This pressure difference causes an upward force called the pressure-gradient force.
-The force of gravity balances this out, keeps the atmosphere bound to Earth and maintains pressure differences with altitude.
+The downward force of gravity balances this out, keeps the atmosphere bound to Earth and maintains pressure differences with altitude.
+These forces remain balanced on broad scales, allowing for a reasonable estimate of air pressure given altitude.
+This allows the use of pressure as a vertical coordinate.
+This balance implies that the vertical large-scale motions in Earth's atmosphere are negligible compared to horizontal motions, and observations show that this balance is maintained to within 1% at such scales.
+The assumption of hydrostatic balance serves as the basis for the hydrostatic approximation of the Navier–Stokes equations and is invoked in many atmospheric models.
+At smaller scales, such as within thunderstorms, departures in flow from hydrostatic balance become significant.